-Shoulder is actually composed of four joints, namely glenohumeral joint, acromioclavicular joint, sternoclavicular joint and scapulothoracic joint.
-In common usage, shoulder joint mostly refers to glenohumeral joint , the major joint of shoulder but can alsoinclude acromioclavicular joint.
+The shoulder is actually composed of four joints, namely glenohumeral joint, acromioclavicular joint, sternoclavicular joint and scapulothoracic joint.
+In common usage, shoulder joint mostly refers to the glenohumeral joint, the major joint of the shoulder but can also include acromioclavicular joint.

-Shoulder joint is the most mobile joint in human body and responsible for movements of arm and scapula.
+The shoulder joint is the most mobile joint in the human body and responsible for movements of arm and scapula.

-Shoulder joint is very mobile and for attaining so much mobility, the stability of shoulder joint has been compromised by the body.
+The joint is very mobile and for attaining so much mobility, the stability of the shoulder joint has been compromised by the body.
 This instability is compensated for by rotator cuff muscles, tendons, ligaments, and the glenoid labrum.

 Bones of Shoulder Joint

 The shoulder is composed of the bones scapula clavicle and humerus.

 The scapula is a thin triangular bone that functions mainly as a site for muscle attachment and origin.
 It takes part in the formation of the glenohumeral, acromioclavicular and scapulothoracic joint.
 It also provides orignin t0 roator cuff muscles.

 The clavicle is an S-shaped bone and has two articulations, the sternoclavicular joint, and the acromioclavicular joint and serves to connect trunk with the upper limb.